About

 Encouraged by the public and critical success of the first house, Mirapaul acquired other houses nearby with the idea to invite other artists to add to the project.
 Polish artist Robert Kusmirowski’s Kunzhaus was the next to be completed in 2016.

 Lenka Clayton and Phillip Andrew Lewis moved to Troy Hill in 2019 partly lured by the art-friendly environment suggested by the first two art houses.
 They approached Mirapaul with an idea for a third house that was the most architecturally radical of the art houses so far, building a lighthouse inside of an existing house.
-After years of intense collaborative work, Darkhouse Lighthouse premiered on Septenber 25, 2022.
-A fourth and final house is in the works.
-Completion of that project is tentatively planned for Spring of 2024.
+After years of intense collaborative work, Darkhouse Lighthouse premiered on September 25, 2022.

 Troy Hill Art Houses are open by appointment to the public for free.
 Schedule your visits here.